sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 Blood transports the THC but it's the destination that matters:

-* **Psychoactive THC binds to CB1 receptors in the brain.** That's why a few minutes after inhalation we already see higher THC concentrations in the brain than in the blood.
+ - **Psychoactive THC binds to CB1 receptors in the brain.** That's why a few minutes after inhalation we already see higher THC concentrations in the brain than in the blood.

-* **THC is highly fat-soluble.** THC is rapidly taken up by fat tissue, where it likes to accumulate and sit for many days.
-From these fat deposits, it is slowly released back into the bloodstream. [[7]][11]
+ - **THC is highly fat-soluble.** THC is rapidly taken up by fat tissue, where it likes to accumulate and sit for many days.
+From these fat deposits, it is slowly released back into the bloodstream.[^marijuana-toxicity]

 ![Distribution of THC in the body over time.][12]

-As you can see in the chart above[[7]][13], after smoking THC there is a time lag between concentrations in the blood and brain.
+As you can see in the chart above[^marijuana-toxicity], after smoking THC there is a time lag between concentrations in the blood and brain.
 That's why high THC levels in the bloodstream don't mean that the user experiences a psychological high at the same time.

-Finally, **THC is not just THC.** Some studies suggest, that the psychological high correlates better with the blood levels of the metabolite 11-OH-THC whose absolute representation would be much lower than the one of delta-9-THC.[[8]][14] More on this in the next and final sections.
+Finally, **THC is not just THC.** Some studies suggest, that the psychological high correlates better with the blood levels of the metabolite 11-OH-THC whose absolute representation would be much lower than the one of delta-9-THC.[^metabolism] More on this in the next and final sections.

 Just around the time when THC concentration is at a high point in the brain, psychoactive effects start to manifest.
 In the study described below, users were asked to rate the intensity of their experience over time on a scale from 1 to 10 in both inhalation and ingestion scenarios.

 ### Inhalation

 In the "smoking" chart below, you see the typical spike of delta-9-THC levels at the beginning, followed by 11-OH-THC peaking a few minutes later (the study at hand does not display 11-OH-THC levels).
-The subjectively rated effect achieves the highest level around 10 minutes after the delta-9-THC peak.[[9]][15]
+The subjectively rated effect achieves the highest level around 10 minutes after the delta-9-THC peak.[^plasma-concentrations]

 ### Ingestion